Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-26-hello-android.md

 Gradle is the de-facto way Google has come up with to **maintain dependencies** in a project.
 Its kinda similar to cocoapods in iOS, npm in JS and composer in php.

 Your project will often contain third party code such as Facebook, Google+ or simply a lib that manages image downloads and stuff.
 It is tiresome to go download these files and add them to your project.
 Gradle solves this by maintaing the standard of dependency, you just have to add the gradle repository url for the lib you want to integrate and it will go ahead and download the files and **configure your project** to make the lib work properly.
-`build.gradle` file is used to manage this.
+**Build.gradle** file is used to manage this.
 A sample version is shown below

 {% highlight xml %}